Constance Wu Doesn’t Respond To Internet Trolls — & We Can All Learn From Her

-Like many people, the star of Crazy Rich Asians and Fresh Off The Boat has faced harassment from random, faceless people on the internet.
+Like many people, the star of Crazy Rich Asians has faced harassment from random, faceless people on the internet.
 But because Wu is a prominent Asian-American actress, the trolls Wu deals with are larger in number — and have a more specific goal.

 At Vulture Fest in Los Angeles, Wu explained how some Asian men have targeted and harassed her online because one of her boyfriends was white.